yezyilomo/state-pool/README.md

 This piece of code means get the global state for the key `user` if it's not available in a store, create one and assign it the value `null`.

-Also in addition to `default` configuration there is `persist` configuration which is the flag to determine whether to save/persist global state on localStorage or not if `useGlobalState` is going to create global state dynamically.
+Also in addition to `default` configuration there is `persist` configuration which is the flag to determine whether to save/persist global state on localStorage or not if `useGlobalState` is going to create one dynamically.

 Other allowed configurations are `selector` & `patcher`.
 These are used for specifying a way to select deeply nested state and update it.